 California Roll

 Asian food was first introduced to the United States in the mid-1800s, with the first Chinese immigrants arriving in California.
-After 1920, the popularity of this food considered exotic began to grow, and many Asian dishes were adapted to fit the American style.
+After 1920, the popularity of this food, which was considered exotic, began to grow, and many Asian dishes were adapted to fit the American style.
 California Roll, for example, is a fusion of Japanese and Californian cuisine and originated in Los Angeles in the 1960s’.
 The roll is made with rice, cucumber, avocado, and fish but is rolled inside out.
-Practically, a Japanese dish made with American ingredients in a new fusion style.
+Practically, it is a Japanese dish made with American ingredients in a new fusion style.

 Where to try it: